This parish is about ten miles

 - son Amos 1842 born in Warbstow.

-working in South Molton in 1867 and then posted to Australia in 1869.
+working in South Molton and was then posted to Australia in 1869.

 Before he leaves, he finds time to attend the 51st Bible Christian Connexion Conference (Bristol Mercury 31st July 1869).
 Amos is representing Hicks Mill (just outside Launceston).